dora-metrics/pelorus/docs/Install.md

   * jq

 ### Deployment Instructions
-To deploy pelorus, run the following script from within the root repository directory
+To deploy Pelorus, run the following script from within the root repository directory

 ```
 ./runhelm.sh
 ```
-This script will create a namespace, pelorus, by default.

-By default, pelorus will be installed in a namespace called `pelorus`.
+By default, Pelorus will be installed in a namespace called `pelorus`.
 You can customize this by passing `-n <my-namespace>` like so:

 ```
 ./runhelm.sh -n <my-namespace>